DigitalNZ/supplejack/_posts/2017-12-04-installation-walk-through-by-example.md

 Once this has finished, copy the `config/application.yml.example` to `config/application.yml`.

-Now boot up the rails console and run `User.create`.
-This will generate your worker user.
-There is no web interface so you do not need to enter a username or a password.
-You can get this key by running `User.last.authentication_token`.

-Write this key down, it is the **WORKER_API_KEY** and will need to be shared with the manager.

 ### Step Four - Sharing keys and Booting up the Manager and Worker.

 #### For the Manager:

-Add your **WORKER_API_KEY** to the `manager/config/application.yml` where it states **WORKER_API_KEY**.
+Add your **WORKER_KEY** to the `manager/config/application.yml` where it states **WORKER_KEY**.
 You will need to add this for each environment listed in this file.

 #### For the Worker:

-Add your **MANAGER_API_KEY** to the `worker/config/application.yml` in the specified place.
+Add your **WORKER_KEY** to the `worker/config/application.yml` in the specified place.
 You will need to do this for the test, development, and staging environments.

 *You can now boot up the Manager and the Worker*